bytebase/bytebase.com-old/content/README.md

 - Naming: choose a readable image name.
 - Use 16:9 ratio if possible.
 Feature image **must** use 16:9.
-- Use WebP instead of PNG format to reduce image size.
+- Format: use WebP instead of PNG format to reduce image size.
 - Use GIF judicious.
 Sometimes you have to use GIF to explain the interaction, however, GIF is much larger and slows page loading speed.

 ## Documentation